-Want to become a dive master with world class training?
+Want to become a divemaster with world class training?
 There’s no better place to do it than in Cairns, gateway to the Great Barrier Reef, and no one better to guide you than Divers Den!

+The PADI Divemaster course is the first step in becoming a professional scuba diver, leading others as they experience their own underwater adventures.
 If you want to work at a dive company, this will give you the skills you need, like supervising diving activities, helping with diver training, giving safety briefings, mapping sites and polishing your rescue techniques.

 You will also need to complete the Final Exam as well as meet the professionalism criteria.

 All scuba participants must meet medical questionnaire requirements.
 Some conditions or medications may prevent you from diving.

 It is required by Queensland law that you must wait at least 24 hours after diving before going to altitude or flying – there is no guarantee that this requirement will prevent decompression sickness.
 There are no current guidelines regarding diving after flying.

 Altitude is defined as 300m/1000ft above sea level.
 Certain other tourist attractions around Cairns and Tropical North Queensland involve travelling to altitude.
 These include the Atherton Tablelands and the Skyrail Rainforest Cableway, so we recommend a gap between booking these experiences and any dive course or trip.
 Under normal circumstances, you should be out of the water on your last dive at 12pm (midday).